Patients and Visitors Guide for Hardin Memorial Hospital

-We understand the importance of family and friends to your recovery.
-General visiting hours are daily from 11 a.m. to 8 p.m., but vary in some units based on your condition or needs.
+We understand the importance of family and friends to a patient's recovery.
+Visiting hours may vary for some units based on the patient's condition and needs.

-Families should speak to their loved one’s nurse to determine the most appropriate visitation schedule.
-In consideration of other patients, we ask that you limit visitors to two at a time.
-Children are permitted as visitors, but must be under adult supervision at all times.
+Families should speak to the patient's nurse to determine the most appropriate visitation schedule.
+Children are permitted as visitors but must be under adult supervision at all times.

-Smoking is not permitted inside or outside any OhioHealth property.
+Tobacco use is not permitted inside or outside any OhioHealth property.
 If you must use tobacco, please do so off OhioHealth premises.

 Protecting Your Valuables

 We encourage you to leave valuables (jewelry, money, credit cards, checkbooks or anything else of value) at home or with a family member.